Please be warned. Using these products can be extremely dangerous and can cause serious bodily harm.

 You as the purchaser of the product are acknowledging the risks involved and accept full responsibility for injury and damages related to its purchase and use.
 You are therefore releasing our company, employees, and representatives from any and all liability related to its use.

 Do not under any circumstances operate the equipment without training, eye, ear, and body protection.
 Do not make modifications to the equipment.

 Power Hammer and Press Prices are subject to change

 COPYRIGHT © 2010 ANYANG USA and JOHNSON METALSMITHING LLC - ALL RIGHTS RESERVED.

 Anyang USA Power Hammer and Hydraulic Press Since 1956

 Prior to becoming the exclusive Anyang distributor for North America, I was a fabricator/blacksmith/artist.

 Buying a power hammer is a big investment.
 It can be an intimidating process with all the different sizes and types of power hammers available.
 Before you make a decision to purchase a power hammer, talk to many different people, and if possible operate the different hammers.
-There is a huge difference between self contained, utility air, and mechanical hammers, in the following areas: hitting power, controllability, long term operating expense and maintenance cost.
-There are some hammers with larger "ram weight" yet do not have the same forging power of a self contained hammer.
-Certain hammers might have a lower initial cost but the long term operating cost is much higher than the self contained design.
+There is a huge difference between self-contained, utility air, and mechanical hammers, in the following areas: hitting power, controllability, long term operating expense, and maintenance cost.
+There are some hammers with larger "ram weight" yet do not have the same forging power of a self-contained hammer.
+Certain hammers might have a lower initial cost but the long term operating cost is much higher than the self-contained design.
 I realize it is not always possible to try the hammer before buying it.
 I have a video library showing the capabilities of various size hammers.
 If you have the opportunity, visit my shop.
-It is just north of Fort Worth TX.
-I have most the hammer sizes set up for customers to test.
+We are just north of Fort Worth TX.
+I have most of the hammer sizes set up for customers to test.

 My business is based on several basic principles: